 Law Enforcement; Florence County Sheriff’s Office, Florence, Timmonsville , Johnsonville, Pamplico, Lake City, Scranton, Olanta, Quinby, Coward, Florence Regional Airport Police Departments and Francis Marion University Public Safety.

 Florence County 9-1-1 receives an average of 367,000 calls per year.
-That is around 1,014 calls per day and 43 calls per hour.
-Out of those calls on average 148,000 of them are E-9-1-1 calls.
+That is around 995 calls per day and 41 calls per hour.
+Out of those calls, on average, 151,000 of them are E-9-1-1 calls.
 The remainder of the calls are either non-emergency calls, such as a finder-binder with no injuries, or administrative calls from law enforcement, fire or EMS personal requesting information.
-The number of E-9-1-1 calls has steadily increased since 2006 (with the exception of 2012-13) as cellphones become more prevalent.